Organization, Account, and Team Settings

-- Default Computes: This field will set the default compute of a project when created.
-If a Project does not have default computes set in its own settings, jobs will use the default computes of the organization.
+- Default Computes: Set the default compute of a project when created.
+If a project does not have default computes set in its settings, jobs use the default computes of the organization.

-- Install Job Dependencies Automatically: When this is enabled, your custom Docker images will automatically work with all of cnvrg's features.
+- Install Job Dependencies Automatically: Enable for your custom Docker images to automatically work with all cnvrg features.
 Read more here.

-- Slack Webhook URL: The URL for yor Slack API.
+- Slack Webhook URL: Enter the URL for yor Slack API.
 Used to enable experiment notifications.

-- Debug Time: The default amount of minutes an experiment will stay in debug mode for.
-When in debug mode, the length can be extended by the user for additional 15 minute periods as desired.
+- Debug Time: Set the number of minutes an experiment stays in debug mode.
+When in debug mode, the user can extend the length for additional 15-minute periods, as desired.

-- Queued Compute Wait Time: Duration to wait for the compute to be available before the job moves to next compute in the queue.
+- Queued Compute Wait Time: Set the time for the compute to wait and be available before the job moves to the next compute in the queue.

-- Set max duration for: This allows you to set timeout periods in minutes for the different job types: workspaces, experiments, endpoints and webapps.
+- Set max duration for: Set timeout periods in minutes for the different job types: workspaces, experiments, endpoints, and webapps.

-- Automatically Clear Cached Commits: Set the amount of days after which inactive caches are automatically cleared from NFS.
+- Automatically Clear Cached Commits: Set the number of days when inactive caches are automatically cleared from NFS.
 (Only when Commit Caching is enabled).

 # LDAP Support

 cnvrg also supports authorizing users through an LDAP server.
-If you provide cnvrg access to your LDAP server so cnvrg can query it and authorize user access.
-To set this up please, contact cnvrg.io support.
+If you provide cnvrg access to your LDAP server, cnvrg can query it and authorize user access.
+To set this up, please contact cnvrg.io support.

-To access and update the settings of your account, click your profile's name in the top left of the side bar.
+To access and update your account settings, click your profile's name in the top left of the side bar.

 You may need to expand the sidebar if it is currently collapsed.

-- Profile Picture: A display photo for your account.
+- Profile Picture: Click the Choose File button to select a display photo for your account.

 - Password: Change your password.

-- Git Access Token: Your OAuth token for communicating with Git.
+- Git Access Token: Provide your OAuth token for communicating with Git.

 - VSCode Settings: Upload a Visual Studio Code settings file for use with any VSCode workspace you start.

-- Default Homepage: which organization page loads on login
+- Default Homepage: Select an organization page that loads upon login.

 # Team Page

-# Adding Users to the Platform and your Organization
+# New Users of the Platform and an Organization

-To add new users to your organization, navigate to Team on the sidebar.
+To add new users to your organization, click the Team tab on the sidebar.

-Click Add Members on the top right, add their email and select their access level and an email invitation will be sent to them.
+Click Add Members on the top right, add their email, and select their access level. cnvrg sends an email invitation to them.

-If the email address is already affiliated with a cnvrg account, they will be sent an invite to your organization.
+If the email address is already affiliated with a cnvrg account, cnvrg sends an invitation to the associated organization.

-If the email address isn't already affiliated with a cnvrg account they will receive an invite to set up a new cnvrg account.
-By following the link in the invitation, the new member can create his account and will automatically be a member of your current organization.
+If the email address isn't already affiliated with a cnvrg account, cnvrg sends an invitation to set up a new cnvrg account.
+By following the link in the invitation, the new member can create an account and automatically become a member of the current organization.

 # Access Levels

 cnvrg supports many levels of access that you can set for users in your organization.
-This allows you to control what your users can see and what read/write permissions they have.
-Leveraging the permission levels leaves you in control of what your developers, analysts and business managers can see and do.
+This allows you to control the content your users can see and the read/write permissions they have.
+Leveraging the permission levels provides control of what your developers, analysts, and business managers can see and do.

 # Other Team Settings

-- Projects (amount of Projects they are a collaborator on)
+- Projects (the number of projects they collaborate on)

 - Email Invite (the status of the invitation)

-- Usage Limit (set the users cloud compute budget)
+- Usage Limit (the user cloud compute budget)

 # Project Collaboration

-While Administrators and Managers have automatic access to all Projects, Data Scientists and Reviewers must be added to Projects they are not already collaborators for.
+While administrators and managers have automatic access to all projects, data scientists and reviewers must be added to projects as collaborators.

-To add another user as a collaborator on a Project, navigate to the Project's homepage.
-On the top right there will be a list of all the current collaborators.
-Click the + and you will be taken directly to the collaborator management panel for the Project.
-This can also be reached by going to the Project's Settings and selecting Collaborators on the left.
+To add another user as a collaborator on a project, navigate to the project's homepage.
+On the top right, a list of all the current collaborators displays.
+Click the + to display the project's collaborator management panel.
+This can also be displayed by navigating to the Project's Settings and selecting Collaborators on the left.

-From here you can easily add or delete collaborators for this specific Project.
-This action will not affect their access to other Projects.
+From here, add or delete collaborators for this specific project.
+This action does not affect their access to other projects.

 # Dataset Collaboration

-To add another user as a collaborator on a Dataset, navigate to the Dataset's homepage.
-Go to the Dataset's Settings and select Collaborators on the left.
+To add another user as a collaborator on a dataset, navigate to the dataset's homepage, go to its Settings, and select Collaborators on the left.

-From here you can easily add or delete collaborators for this specific Dataset.
-This action will not affect their access to other Datasets.
+From here, add or delete collaborators for this specific dataset.
+This action does not affect their access to other datasets.